 State Historic Site

-DURING THE PEAK visitation months of June, July and August, fees to visit Trail End are $3.00 per adult for residents and $5.00 for non residents.
+DURING THE FALL and winter season, fees to visit Trail End are reduced to $2.00 per adult for residents and $4.00 for non residents.

 see the past through our eyes

-To see photos taken at the party, just click on the icon below.
+To view the Kendrick/Trail End segment, click on the City Tours icon below.

 (Trail End State Historic Site)

 TRAIL END GUILDS, INC. / 400 Clarendon Avenue, Sheridan WY 82801 / +1.307.674.4589 / firstname.lastname@example.org